precice/precice.github.io/pages/docs/configuration/configuration-action.md

 For more details, please refer to the [XML reference](configuration-xml-reference.html).

 {% version %}
 In older preCICE versions (before v3.0), much more timings and pre-implemented actions were supported.
-We removed these as their usefulness was limited.
+We removed these as their usefulness was limited and they became increasingly difficult to maintain.
 {% endversion %}

 ## Python callback interface